 This strategy is implemented through BOQ's Tax Risk Management Policy (TRM Policy).
-The TRM Policy is approved by the BOQ Board and subject to annual review.
+The TRM Policy is approved by the BOQ Board of Directors and is subject to annual review.
 The TRM Policy outlines the following governance parameters that are to be followed at all times:

-- The BOQ Group will comply with all relevant tax laws in the jurisdictions in which it operates; - The integrity of the BOQ Group and both financial and non-financial impacts of decisions are to be considered when assessing tax positions and strategies; - The BOQ Group has an obligation to pay the legally correct amount of taxes due, as established by the laws in the jurisdictions in which it operates.
+- The BOQ Group is committed to being a responsible corporate taxpayer in complying with all laws in respect of taxation applicable to the BOQ Group's business operations; - The integrity of the BOQ Group, and both the financial and non-financial impacts of decisions are to be considered when assessing tax positions and strategies; - The BOQ Group has an obligation to pay the legally correct amount of taxes due, as established by the laws in the jurisdictions in which it operates.
 This includes an obligation to lodge returns and pay taxes on time; - The BOQ Group seeks to achieve certainty relating to all tax positions adopted, however acknowledges that this may not always be possible.
-All tax positions adopted by the BOQ Group are to be no less than "reasonably arguable", however significant tax positions or issues that may carry reputational risk are expected to have much higher levels of certainty; and - The BOQ Group will not enter into artificial or contrived arrangements to achieve a tax benefit.
+All tax positions adopted by the BOQ Group are to be no less than "reasonably arguable", however significant tax positions or issues that may carry reputational risk are expected to have much higher levels of certainty.
+It is the preference of the Board that significant tax positions adopted generally carry a higher level of certainty than "reasonably arguable", and the usual standard to be applied would be that the tax position has a high degree of probability of withstanding challenge; - The BOQ Group will not enter into artificial or contrived arrangements to achieve a tax benefit; and - The commercial, social and customer-focused objectives of the BOQ Group are of the highest priority, and all tax planning and advice is to be undertaken in this context and with regard to these goals.